The Science of; Why does salt water boil faster?

 A boil is a situation when the heat affects the liquid content in a vessel and produces bubbles of gas that rise to the surface of the liquid, agitating it as they rise.
 This can be experienced as a result of boiling points.

 We had to make sure the temperature at which both pupils were cooking was the same in order to determine which would boil the fastest.
 We used a thermometer to record the boiling points and the amount of time it took for them to occur.
 Guess what?
-The saltwater came first.
+The salt water came first!

-Adding salt to water speeds up the boiling process, this is what makes salt water boil faster… but only to a minimal, barely noticeable degree.
+Adding salt to water speeds up the boiling process.
+This is what makes salt water boil faster, but only to a minimal, barely noticeable degree.

 Yes, we learned something new.
 Adding salt to water is going to do two things to water’s physical properties: it will either increase the boiling point that is making it boil slower (take a long time for the water to boil) or it will lower the boiling point that is making it boil faster.
-These two changes actually work against each other depending on the amount of salt added to the water.
-The fastest is only feasible because seawater reduces the heat capacity (the amount of heat required to raise a substance’s temperature).
-After all, it takes less heat to raise the temperature of saltwater.

-4 Comments
+6 Comments

 Leave a Reply